jeussantiago/CoinCompanions/README.md

 ## Recreate

 To recreate this project, you will need an AWS RDS postgres database, an AWS S3 bucket, and a AWS IAM user.
-If you created the cloud items, go to the numbered steps.
-If you do not want to make this project a cloud project, then read on.

-If you do not want to create the AWS itmes and make this project cloud based, I have left commented out the portion of the code which will stop this project from being cloud based.
-If you wish for that, go into backend/settings.py.
-In the DATABASES variable, comment out the postgres database and uncomment the sqlite3 databse.
-Then you can scroll to the bottom where you will find " STATIC_URL = 'static/' " and " STATICFILES_DIRS = [ BASE_DIR / 'frontend/build/static' ]".
-Uncomment these two variables.
-Finally, comment out everything below those two variables.
-When following the instructions, don't follow the first step of step 4 and all of step 5.
+In backend/settings.py, the code to configure cloud connection is commented out.
+If you dont want to configure cloud connection, then you can go ignore step 4, bullet point 1, and all of step 5.
+If you do want to configure cloud configuration, you will first need to make an AWS RDS Postgres database, an AWS S3 Bucket, and an AWS IAM user.
+Finally you can start at step and follow all the steps.

 1. Clone the project